Reflective Journal #2

 In preparation for your essay composition, you will create several reflective pieces about the items you are either reading or viewing.

-DIRECTIONS: Create five entries.
-Each entry should be roughly one paragraph (6-10 sentences) long.
-The materials have been selected for use in Essay One.
-The entry discusses why and how you plan to use the materials for Essay One.
+DIRECTIONS: Create five entries: Each entry should be roughly one paragraph (6-10 sentences) long, using the Case Study and Supplemental Materials intended for use in Essay Two.
+Each entry should discuss why and how you plan to use the materials for Essay Two.
 Be sure to provide complete bibliographic information for each entry!

-- One for Derf Backderf’s Kent State: Four Dead in Ohio:
+• One entry for Derf Backderf’s graphic book, Kent State: Four Dead in Ohio:

 How to Submit Your Work to Me